thorinside/proteus_lua/README.md

 # Proteus in LUA for Disting NT

 I've always loved @abluenautilus and his Proteus sequencer for VCV Rack.
 This is a port of some of the C++ code to LUA for the Disting NT firmware 1.6.0 and higher (beta at the time of this writing).

-## Routing:
+## Routing

 Clock -> Input 1